grimmelm/ctech404/ctech401/module_4/e5_program_else_statements/exercise_specs.md

 ## Environment/s Used
-Code editor and terminal to run program (while terminal is preferred, is this necessary as unit testing may be required here)
+Code editor and terminal
+Should students run program on terminal? (while terminal is preferred, is this necessary as unit testing may be required here)

 ## Language/s Used